The 10 Best States To Live In 2025, According To A New Report

 Minnesota

 A winning formula involves a commitment to community welfare and health.
-Minnesota has both, thus landing a prestigious #4 on CNBC's list.
-After becoming one of the states with the best economies in 2024, you can now buy a house in the North Star State for just $363,300 — though this number may rise further closer to the Twin Cities metropolitan area.
-With the fifth-highest share of residents covered by health insurance, Minnesota stands as a national leader in healthcare access and outcomes –– powered by the world-renowned Mayo Clinic and ranking #3 in the nation for overall medical care quality.
-Safety is quite good, yet not elite.
-Violent crimes are rated at a moderate 257 incidents per 100,000 people, and property crime was around 1,606; however, within the metro zone, they remain substantially higher.
+Minnesota has both, thus landing at No. 4 on CNBC's list.
+After becoming one of the states with the best economies in 2024, you can buy a house in the North Star State for just $363,300, as of early November 2025 — though this number will likely rise closer to the Twin Cities metropolitan area.
+With the fifth-highest share of residents covered by health insurance, Minnesota also stands as a national leader in healthcare access and outcomes –– powered by the world-renowned Mayo Clinic.
+The state ranks No. 3 in the nation for overall medical care quality.

-Infrastructure is a huge advantage for residents.
-Minnesota's road network is top-notch, with Consumer Affairs placing it #1 in the whole nation.
-If you plan to move there, the food costs are reasonable.
-The average household spends between $364 and $395 every month, depending on the city.
-But it's manageable.
-The Land of the 10,000 Lakes (the actual figure reaches 11,842) fully lives up to this nickname.
-Minnesota has more registered recreational boats per capita than any other state.
-Outdoor leisure activities are deeply woven into the cultural fabric, from fishing for walleye and boating on its countless lakes and rivers in the summer to cross-country skiing, snowmobiling, and a fervent devotion to ice hockey in the winter.
+Infrastructure is another huge advantage for residents.
+Minnesota's road network is top-notch, with Consumer Affairs placing it No. 1 in the whole nation.
+Food costs are also reasonable, with the average household spending between $364 and $395 every month, depending on the city.
+The Land of the 10,000 Lakes (the actual figure reaches 11,842) fully lives up to this nickname as Minnesota has more registered recreational boats per capita than any other state.
+Outdoor leisure activities are deeply woven into the cultural fabric, from fishing for walleye to boating on lakes and rivers in the summer to cross-country skiing, snowmobiling, and watching ice hockey in the winter.

 New Jersey

-Also, higher studies find firm footing at the prestigious Ivy League Princeton University.
-Healthcare ranks #16 by the Commonwealth Fund with the second-lowest rate of premature deaths in the nation, confirming the quality and accessibility of its medical care.
-But great benefits bring substantial charges.
-The median home value is over $564,000, and the average resident spends nearly $64,000 annually on living expenses.
-Property taxes are among the highest, so the time of year to sell your house if you want the best price makes a difference in offsetting those costs.
-To ease the burden, the state offers some relief, like a $250 deduction for seniors and veterans and the Property Tax Reimbursement Freeze program for eligible adults.
+However, great benefits can come with substantial prices.
+The median home value is over $564,000, as of November 2025.
+Property taxes are also among the highest, but the state offers some relief like a $250 deduction for seniors and veterans, and the Property Tax Reimbursement Freeze program for eligible adults.
 To relax, NJ is famous for its Jersey Shore, ideal for family-friendly boardwalks in Ocean City and the Victorian charm of Cape May.
 And naturalists can head to the stunning Delaware Water Gap or hike a 72-mile stretch of the Appalachian Trail in the northwestern corner.

 Maine